Kiril3l5/time-tracking-2.0/docs/workflow/preview-deployment-guide.md

 ### 4. Report Dashboard Generation

 Occasionally, the consolidated report dashboard might not include all reports if individual checks fail.
 We've implemented a fallback mechanism that creates a minimal test report to ensure the dashboard is always generated, but some sections may show placeholder data instead of actual results.

+### 5. Double Build Issue (Fixed)

+Previously, the preview deployment would build the application twice - once during the build step and again during deployment.
+We've fixed this issue by adding a `skipBuild` parameter to the `deployToPreviewChannel` function, which prevents the second build when the application has already been built.

 ### Workarounds